 Additionally, anyone can sign up and host a public code repository for free, which makes GitHub especially popular with open-source projects.

 As a company, GitHub makes money by selling hosted private code repositories, as well as other business-focused plans that make it easier for organizations to manage team members and security.
-We utilize Github extensively at Kinsta to manage and development internal projects.
+We utilize Github extensively at Kinsta to manage and develop internal projects.

 Exploring The GitHub Interface